sepehrxsoh/Resume/README.md

 ### Summary

 > I’m an Applied Mathematics Student at Iran University Science and Technology ,
-> interested in Programming, I’m hard work, high ability to learning fast, good at searching , good at team work.
+> interested in Software engineering, I’m hard work, high ability to learning fast, good at searching , good at team work.

 ### Education